STYLE SHEET

 Share your ‘why’

-The first meeting with AirTree is normally a coffee catch up.
+The first meeting with Airtree is normally a coffee catch up.
 No shark tank style panel!
 We’re keen to know your story and understand why you are best positioned to solve the problem you’ve identified.
 Tell us about your connection to the problem and why you’re passionate about solving it.

 The basics